127 Best Memoir Writing Prompts You’ll Love

 So you finally decided to put your life on paper.
 Writing a memoir and sharing it with others is a great way to immortalize your achievements, failures, and lessons.

-However, you might find it hard to settle on which areas of your life you want to focus on.
+However, you might find it hard to decide which areas of your life to focus on.
 Because a memoir requires themed occurrences, you can’t make it a compilation of narratives from the moment you were born.
-Your memoir must be unforgettable in a way that it imparts something valuable to your readers.
+As memoir coach Marion Roach Smith told us in a podcast interview, your memoir must be honest and also impart something valuable to readers.

 How To Use These Memoir Writing Prompts